majg0/nxtpression/README.md

 4. Inject a context (inject streams and values to produce a composite stream as defined in the template)
 5. Subscribe the stream! :bowling:

-For more information, watch the destroyallsoftware screencast linked in the bottom for a terrific 30 minute short introduction on writing a compiler from scratch.
+For more information on steps 1-3, watch the destroyallsoftware screencast linked in the bottom for a terrific 30 minute short introduction on writing a compiler from scratch.
+For more information on steps 4-5, learn RxJS.

 ### `tokenize`: `(source) => tokens` (throws on unexpected token)